apollographql/apollo-kotlin/CONTRIBUTING.md

 * wait for the CI to finish compiling
 * go to https://s01.oss.sonatype.org/, and release the artifacts manually.
 This step is called "close, release and drop" in the Sonatype ecosystem.
 * wait for it to be visible on [Maven Central](https://repo1.maven.org/maven2/com/apollographql/apollo3/) (this usually takes a few minutes).
 If you're on MacOS, you can use [dependency-watch](https://github.com/JakeWharton/dependency-watch): `dependency-watch await 'com.apollographql.apollo3:apollo-runtime:$version' && osascript -e 'display notification "Release is ready 🚀"'`
+* merge pending documentation/tutorial updates.
+Make sure the tutorial compiles and runs well.
 * paste the changelog in a new release on [GitHub](https://github.com/apollographql/apollo-android/releases)
-* merge pending documentation/tutorial updates
 * if it's a significant release, tweet about it 🐦
 * relax 🍹